skramm/spaghetti/docs/spaghetti_options.md

 <br>
 These strings will then be printed out when calling the `printConfig()` and `printData()` member function.
 <br>
-Default values are generated when this option is enabled, in the form "St-x" and "Ev-x".
+Default values are generated when this option is enabled, in the form "St-x" and "Ev-x", and unicity is checked.
 <br>
-You can also access these strings at runtime with `fsm.getString( some_event_enum_value )`.
+You can also access these strings at runtime with `fsm.getString( some_state/event_enum_value )`.

 --- Copyright S. Kramm - 2018-2019 ---